Riggd/portfolio/src/projects/eFuse.md

 - 0 Fans/Enthusiasts, due to time constraints

-Both of these user personas are responsible for providing fans and players of the events with a best-in-class experience, and thus their insights helped inform direction on exactly what information about an event could be benficial to display within an updated Twitch extension.
+Both of these user personas are responsible for providing fans and players of the events with a best-in-class experience, and thus their insights helped inform direction on exactly what information about an event could be beneficial to display within an updated Twitch extension.
 <br><br>

 ### Results
 The research led to cutting scope such as match & player details, polls, and team features early on to focus on **Event Details** and **Standings/Results**.
 The rest of the information could be found via linking back to the core product, and allows the extension to stay focused.

 From all 6 interviews we learned:
-- Fans and enthusiats prefer to stay on stream vs leaving for additional content
+- Fans and enthusiasts prefer to stay on stream vs leaving for additional content

-- Providing event and standings content in the twitch extension helps answer the most commmon questions asked by fans during a broadcast
+- Providing event and standings content in the twitch extension helps answer the most common questions asked by fans during a broadcast

-- All 6 participants prefered the new solution to what they have at their disposal today
+- All 6 participants preferred the new solution to what they have at their disposal today
 </section>
 <section>